zu37/CrystalBravesCookbook/Filipino/porkchop.md

 # Pork Chops
 How I and I my mom would make pork chop at home.
 While the recipe is simple, it requires a 30 minute to 2 hour marination, so take that into consideration.
-Optionally, you can brine the pork before marinating for better texture.
+Optionally, you can brine the pork over night before marinating for better texture if you have the time.
 ## Ingredients
 ### Main
 - 6 center cut pork loin rib chops, preferably bone-in and about 1/2-inch thick